Living beyond COVID-19

 •••

-Experiences such as: irritability, anxiety, feeling easily upset, crying suddenly, feeling wired, flat, depressed, feeling disoriented, disconnected, loss of ability to focus, feeling quickly tired—are to be expected at times of crisis.
+Experiences such as: irritability, anxiety, feeling easily upset, crying suddenly, feeling wired, flat, depressed, disoriented, disconnected, loss of ability to focus, feeling quickly tired—are to be expected at times of ongoing stress.

-There are some simple things you can do to help yourself and those around you.
-A quick one is to take three longer than usual breaths.
+Here are some simple things you can do to help yourself and those around you: Take three longer than usual breaths.
 Sense your breathing, as your lungs expand your rib cage.
 You could try this right now!
 It is possible to notice your state of mind and intervene.
 You do not have to be at the mercy of a wild mind or erratic moods!
 It only takes a few seconds to give yourself attention and kindness.
 Remind yourself, feelings are not permanent: they come and go.
 Frequent, brief “breathing spaces” can promote a sense of calm.

 When you do something you enjoy, you have more resilience for the overall stresses.
 I need hardly remind anyone about Netflix or Crave!
-There is also: cooking, reading, exercise, creative work, laughter, playing with kids, outdoor walks, enjoying the natural world, virtual time with friends.
+There is also: cooking, reading, exercise, creative work, laughter, playing with kids, outdoor walks, enjoying the natural world, and close time with friends.

 We cope better when we share with family and friends.
-Checking in with each other helps us know we’re in this together.
-We can share experiences and covid survival tips.
-The odd irony to our situation, which I hope you also may be experiencing, is a spirit of pulling together, a renewed desire to be kind and gentle with each other.
-This helps us all and is needed.
+Checking in with each other helps us know “we’re in this together.”
+We can share experiences and survival tips.
+When we pull together with a desire to be kind and gentle with each other, we help everyone.

 Staying Sane tips: